ralfholly/const_map/README.md

 ## Sentinels

-One problem with `const_map` is that using `operator[]` to lookup a non-exitent element yields undefined behavior.
-While some would say that this mirrors the behavior of general out-of-bounds array access, others would rather have a more resilient behavior.
-The latter can be achieved by adding a sentinel value to the mapping table:
+One problem with `const_map` is that using `operator[]` to look-up a non-exitent element yields undefined behavior.
+While some would say that this nicely mirrors the behavior of out-of-bounds array access, others would rather have a more resilient behavior.
+The latter can be achieved by adding an (otherwise unused) sentinel value to the mapping table:

 ```c++
 static const const_map<int, const char*>::value_type COLOR_STR[] = {